 I thought I’d never get to see the inside of this little Firehall.
 It’s only open on Saturdays and for a very short period of time (11-5).
 Likely because it is run by volunteers.
 The engines are also frequently out on loan to special events.

 But, on one sunny Monday afternoon, I happened upon the Firehall when it was open.
 I think there was a private tour and I totally took the opportunity to sneak in, poke around, and take a few photos.

-The firehall on Congress was built in 1891 to serve the Fort Point warehouse district.
-During this time, the fire trucks were horse drawn and the hall had stables incorporated into the back of building.
-This ended in 1917 when all horse drawn trucks were replaced by a motorized vehicle.
+The Firehall on Congress was built in 1891 to serve the Fort Point warehouse district.
+During this time, the fire trucks were horse-drawn and the hall had stables incorporated into the back of the building.
+This ended in 1917 when all horse-drawn trucks were replaced by a motorized vehicle.

 Half of these photos are taken with a Powershot SX280HS and the other half with my cell phone.
 My blogging with a Powershot came to an abrupt end when the camera stopped working.